Hotel Lobby Design Trends

 This is achieved by implementing the furniture and home accessories more similar to those you might find in someone’s home.
 Soft furnishings in approachable shapes, for example, are reminiscent of a person’s lounge space or living room at home.
 A gallery wall can resemble a similar feel as to one in your home.
 The emerging furniture style is tailored, but cozy offering guest comfortable lounge seating.

-This also allows for a more communal, comfortable feel in the lobby, which is so important because it turns the lobby into a working space for business travelers to utilize.
+This also allows for a more communal, comfortable feel in the lobby, which is so important because it turns the lobby into a working space for business travellers to utilize.
 As opposed to generic artworks, the typical decor is now more personal or artistic– for example, ceramics and plants decorate these hotel spaces tastefully.

 Interactive Design